[email protected] | 020 8935 5160

 Article By: Tom Ayre

-Last Update: March 2024
+Last Update: January 2026

-In this section, we discuss the following:
+In this section, we cover:

 In the UK land surveying companies typically charge between £350 and £1200 for a day’s topographical surveying work in the field.
 The price fluctuations can be massive which can be down to a few factors discussed further on.